Rent-a-Cop: Plot

-Chicago cop Tony Church (Burt Reynolds) and his team are completing a drug bust.
-Just as the cops make the arrest a masked thief called Dancer (James Remar) intervenes and executes all of the officers.
-Church attempts to apprehend Dancer but Dancer outwits him and takes a hostage Della (Liza Minnelli).
+Chicago cop Tony Church and his team are completing a drug bust.
+Just as the cops make the arrest a masked thief called Dancer intervenes and executes all of the officers.
+Church attempts to apprehend Dancer but Dancer outwits him and takes a hostage Della.
 Della manages to escape as Dancer flees and Church is left facing the blame of the disastrous bust and winds up getting fired from the force.

 Della, a high-priced hooker, unbeknownst to Church and the other cops, happened to be in the hotel at the time and caught a good look at Dancer's face.
 She encounters Dancer again as he attempts to assassinate her but she manages to escape.
 Afraid Dancer will come after her again and succeed in killing her, Della decides that she needs protection and she tracks down the lowly Church, who is now working as a security guard in a shopping mall.
 She offers to pay Church to act as her bodyguard until Dancer is apprehended.

-Church's longtime colleague Roger (Richard Masur), tracks him down and advises him to steer clear of the case as it destroyed his career.
+Church's longtime colleague Roger, tracks him down and advises him to steer clear of the case as it destroyed his career.
 Unfortunately for Church, Roger is revealed to be a corrupt cop who is involved with Dancer.
 Della and Church form an unlikely bond and a relationship blossoms.

 Church and Della decide that the only way to apprehend Dancer is to use Della as bait.
 They come up with a plan and just as it seems to have gone wrong, Church emerges to save Della's life and kills Dancer.
 The final scene shows Church and Della attempting to give their new relationship a chance.